joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/soap-web-service-requests.md

 albeit more complex, means for transferring typed data.
 SOAP web services typically provide a Web Service Description Language file (WSDL) that specifies the web service calls, data types, and service URL.
-While ActionScript 3 does not provide direct support for SOAP, you can construct a SOAP XML message “by hand,” post it to the server, and then parse the results.
+While ActionScript 3 does not provide direct support for SOAP, you can construct a SOAP XML message "by hand," post it to the server, and then parse the results.
 However, for anything except the simplest SOAP web service, you can probably save a significant amount of development time using an existing SOAP library.